desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

-# ADR 008: Change the link signature encoding to hex
+# ADR 008: Change the plain text encoding of links to hex

 ## Changelog